K. S. Bharat: International career

 In November 2019, Bharat was added to India's Test squad for the second Test against Bangladesh, as cover for Wriddhiman Saha.
 In January 2020, he was added to Indian's squad for the One Day International (ODI) series against Australia, after Rishabh Pant suffered a concussion.

 In January 2021, he was named as one of five standby players in India's Test squad for their series against England.
 In May 2021, Bharat was added to India's Test squad for their series against England as cover for Wriddhiman Saha.

 In November 2021, Bharat took the field in the first Test for India against defending world test champions New Zealand during the New Zealand tour of India in 2021 as a replacement for the injured Wriddhiman Saha.
 In the match he kept wicket and took 2 catches behind the stumps, also dismissing Tom Latham for 95 by stumping him off of Axar Patel's bowling.

 In February 2022, Bharat was named in India's Test squad for their series against Sri Lanka.
 In May 2022, he was again named in India's Test squad, this time for the rescheduled fifth Test against England.

 On 9 February 2023, Bharat made his Test debut against Australia at Vidarbha Cricket Association Stadium, Nagpur.
+In January 2024, he was selected in India's squad for the test series against England.
+In the first test, he scored 41 runs in the first innings and 28 runs in the second innings.
+He also effected 4 dismissals during the course of the match.

 Personal life

-Bharat married his longtime girlfriend Anjali Nedunuri in 2020.
+Bharat married his longtime girlfriend, Anjali Nedunuri, in 2020.